 - Active Check – Zabbix Agent sends data periodically to server.

 After installing zabbix server on your system.
 Now we are moving to install agent on remote system’s.
-This article will help you to install zabbix agent on CentOS/RHEL 7/6/5 systems.
+This article will help you to install zabbix agent on CentOS/RHEL 8 Linux systems.
 After completing this step go to next article add Host in Zabbix Server.

 Step 1 – Disable SELinux

 By default, SELinux is enabled in CentOS 8.
-It is a good idea to disable the SELinux to work Zabbix properly.
+You can disable the SELinux to work Zabbix properly on your CentOS machine.

 You can disable the SELinux by editing /etc/selinux/config file: